richdmartin13/swiftech/content/hosting.md

 #### How Our Web Platform Works

-DropByte uses Hugo and Github for development, Forestry for content management, Firebase for hosting, and Square & SnipCart for online payments.
+Swiftech uses Hugo and Github for development, Forestry for content management, Netlify for hosting, and HoneyBook, Square & SnipCart for online payments.

 `Here's the breakdown:`

 ##### Website Development

 * Hugo is a static site generator.
 Much like wordpress or other sites, it uses highly customizable themes.
-The DropByte website is a perfect example of all that a Hugo site can do.
+The Swiftech website is a perfect example of all that a Hugo site can do.
 If you'd like to learn more about Hugo, check it out [here](https://gohugo.io).
 * Github is our code management system.
 It allows us to be agile in how we develop your site - while some things are editible with Forestry, most of the customization is hand-coded.
 Plus, if your website is broken, we'll be able to quickly roll back the code and get you back up in no time.

 ##### Content Management